DraconicKnights/DraconicKnights/README.md

 Hello!
 I'm **DraconicKnights** — a cybersecurity enthusiast, software developer, and community builder.
 I love collaborating with others to build creative, secure, and energetic projects that bring fun and value to users.
-Whether it's a game, MC plugin, complex web application, or a Discord bot, I enjoy working with others and trully thrive within enviorments with communication and teamwork!
+Whether it's a game, MC plugin, web applications for logical use. example CRUD API interfaces or general front news blogs, or a Discord bot utility use or purely for experimenting, I enjoy working with others and trully thrive within enviorments with communication and teamwork!

 ---